laura3m/manifoldforauthors/README.md

 ### HTML
 Manifold handles HTML images similar to most web pages.
 Images can be linked from a web location or sourced from a file uploaded in the Manifest.
 Manifold ignores inline styling, so image sizing must designated in a separate CSS file and assigned a class in the HTML.
+Resizing images with percentages rather than pixel values may scale better on mobile device screens.

 Code sample:
 ```